jmccormac01/DONUTS_ACP/README.md

 The custom ```UserActions``` script sets up a new ```TAG``` command.
 When ACP sees the request for Donuts via the custom ```TAG``` it triggers the Donuts daemon to spawn an autoguiding process.
 The new ```UserActions``` script also allows ACP to automatically stop autoguiding processes at the end of an observing block.
-Below is an example extract from an ACP plan where Donuts is enabled for the first object and is disabled for the second:
+Below is an example extract from an ACP plan where Donuts is enabled for the first object and is disabled for the second.
+By ommitting the called to enable Donuts ACP continues as normal.

 ```sh
 # TAG Donuts=on